CodeYourFuture/Node-Coursework-Week2/README.md

 The repo is here: https://github.com/CodeYourFuture/cyf-chat-react

-- [ ] Follow the "Making a Pull Request" guide on https://codeyourfuture.github.io/syllabus-master/others/making-a-pull-request.html
+- [ ] Follow the "Making a Pull req" guide on https://codeyourfuture.github.io/syllabus-master/others/making-a-pull-req.html

 - [ ] Then run `npm install` after opening a terminal in the new project directory.